byte-uy/byte.uy/content/en/about/_index.md

 In my day job I work in an outsourcing studio where I contributed with a AAA titles using Unreal Engine 4, and I’m currently working on a AAA title using Unreal Development Kit (UE3).

+I also consider myself very flexible at work.
+I worked as data engineer for a search engine and I developed microservices using Go and Java Spring.
+When developing games, I consider myself a generalist.
+I already mentioned my favorite areas but I don't shy away from UI work or console deployments and tools.
+I like to learn new things and improve whatever we need.

 When I’m not programming, I enjoy going to the park with my two dogs and watch some anime with my fiancee (we actually have a shop where we sell anime merch).
 But not gonna lie, most of the time I’m programming.